yutiansut/crate/blackbox/docs/admin/cluster-management.rst

   shut down.

 A good way to start is to invoke ``crate-node`` with the ``-h`` option.
-This will give you an overview of available options.
+This will give you an overview of the available options.

 .. code-block:: console